Frequently Asked Questions

 Students can sometimes feel disappointed with their room when they first see it.
 Empty rooms can feel very different to your expectations.
 Moving home is a big change and it's normal to feel like the room is the problem.
 Please take the time to unpack, settle in and make it feel like home.
 Meet your flatmates and get to know them and you'll start to feel settled.

 If there are issues with your room such as disrepair, please report this to team relevant to your building (see your residence guide for how to do this).

 If you are feeling really unhappy please contact your Residential Life team for help and support.
-Pease note that we are unable to move you, but they will be able to talk through your concerns.

 Can I transfer to another room?